auctifera-josed/starprnt/README.md

 - [QrCodeLevel](#qrcodelevel)
 - [BitmapConverterRotation](#bitmapconverterrotation)

-## Functions
+### Functions

 Almost all the methods take success an error functions as parameters, these are callback functions to execute in either case.
 They are not listed in the parameters for simplicity.

 Note: asterisk (*) indicates a required parameter

-## Port discovery
+### Port discovery

 The `portDiscovery(type, success, error)` Find available printers

 | Paremeter | Description | Type/Example |
 | ----------- | -------- | ---------- |
 | type* | Port types are: 'All', 'Bluetooth', 'USB', 'LAN' | String |

-## Check Status
+### Check Status

-The `checkStatus(port, emulation, success, error)` returns the current status of the printer, as well as model number and firmware information.
+The `checkStatus(port, emulation, success, error)` returns the current status of the printer, as well as model number and firmware information. *Checking status of a printer while connected to that printer can produce unexpected results.*

 | Paremeter | Description | Type/Example |
 | ----------- | -------- | ---------- |
 | port* | Printer port name i.e BT:StarMicronics | String: "TCP:192.168.1.1" |
 | emulation* | Emulation type depending on the printer model | String: [Emulation](#emulation) |

-## Print Raw Text
+### Print Raw Text

 The `printRawText(port, emulation, printObj, success, error)` Prints plain text and command

 | Paremeter | Description | Type/Example |